 When it comes to business entities, there are a few different types that you can choose from.
 One of the most popular is the LLC.
 What is a limited liability company, and how does it work?
+What are the best LLC services to use (or should you use a lawyer)?
 What are the benefits and disadvantages of owning one?
 How do you find out who owns an LLC?
 We will answer all of those questions in this blog post and more!
 We will also discuss some of the available different types of LLCs.

 So whether you are just starting in business or considering making a switch, this post has everything you need to know.

 What is an LLC?

 An LLC is a legal entity created by filing articles of organization with the state in which the business will operate.
 According to Venture Smarter, a business website well-known for providing expert guides for business entities, LLCs are hybrid entities that have characteristics of both corporations and partnerships.
 This means that they offer the personal liability protection of a corporation, but with the flexibility and pass-through taxation of a partnership.
 In most states, LLCs can be owned by one or more individuals, corporations, other LLCs, or a combination of these.

 There are a few key things to know about LLCs:

 - LLCs offer limited liability protection to their owners.
 It means that the owner’s personal assets are shielded from creditors if the business cannot pay its debts.